 - Design and create small, easily achievable habits that are aligned to how you want to live and who you want to be.
 Create them to be so easy you can’t fail.
 Once these are established you can build up.
 This will reduce the uncomfortable negative feelings that lead to you thinking that “It’s too hard” or “I can’t do it.”

 - Be smart when creating your habits and base them on the science.
 Incorporate what James Clear calls The Four Laws of Behaviour Change:

 - Build your faith in yourself as you maintain these small easy habits and see the compounding effect it has over time and how it builds momentum, belief and confidence in yourself.

 - Review your progress daily and weekly (use a tracker app or notebook) and celebrate each small step you make.
 Perfectionists are rubbish at acknowledging their successes, preferring to focus on failures or what still needs to be done, so please DO NOT miss this step out.
 Dial in your love of ticking boxes and celebrate each daily achievement – even if the end goals still feels miles away.

 - When you do ‘fail’ (because we all will fall short at some point), dig deep and identify what’s stopping you.
 You might have some deeply embedded unconscious beliefs that need unpicking with a coach or therapist.
 If so, find one and book yourself in.
 Sometimes we need support and external accountability to get us going, or help us through a plateau.

 Are you a perfectionist who struggles with establishing and sticking to habits?
 Do you have a part of you the rebels against being told what to do?
 Do you hate committing to new habits because you’ve failed in the past?
-Would you like to develop the freedom that comes with the discipline of good habits?

 If so, maybe it’s time to get support and accountability from someone who has felt your pain, understands the barriers holding you back and can help you set up the habits and systems that will support you and your goals.